-FRESHARA AGRO EXPORTS LIMITED (the "Company") was originally formed and registered as a partnership firm under the Partnership Act, 1932 ("Partnership Act,") in the name and style of M/s Freshara Picklz Exports (the "Firm") pursuant to a uped of partnership dated 23rd June 2015.
-The constitution and capital of the firm was changed pursuant to supplementary agreement modifying the partnership deed dated 1st April 2023.
-The Firm is engaged to carry on the business of process of manufacture, crushing, grinding, processing and dealing in all kinds, varieties, descriptions, tastes and packs of spices used in vegetarian preparation of foods made of chilly, salt, cubes, ginger, kings cumin, mustard, thymol, tumarind, blackpepper, saffron, nutneg, mace, cumin seed, basil, cassia, cinnamon, cloves, cardamom, div gringer, turmeric, aniseed, asafoctuda or of other similar items and compounds thereof & that of oil, spice oil, olcerosins, vegetable oil of every type, hydrogenated, dehydrated, deydrated, debydrated, debydrat
+FRESHARA AGRO EXPORTS LIMITED (the "Company") was originally formed and registered as a partnership firm under the Partnership Act, 1932 ("Partnership Act,") in the name and style of M/s Freshara Picklz Exports (the "Firm") pursuant to a deed of partnership dated 23rd June 2015.
+The constitution and capital of the firm was changed pursuant to supplementary agreement modifying the partnership deed dated.
+Ist April 2023.
+The Firm is engaged to carry on the business of process of manufacture, crushing, grinding, processing and dealing in all kinds, varieties, descriptions, tastes and packs of spices used in vegetarian and non-vegetarian preparation of foods made of chilly, salt, cubes, ginger, kings cumin, mustard, thymol, tamarind, blackpepper, saffron, nutmee, mace, cumin seed, basil, cassia, cinnamon, cloves, cardamon, dry ginger, turmence, aniseed, asafocitida or of other similar items and compounds thereof & that of oil, spice oil, olcoresins, vegetable oil of every type, hydrogenated, dehydrated, devolorised or otherwise and oil seeds, oil cakes and other vegetable productuding vegetable gibe, allied productly, by producted, by producted, and substitute for all or any of them and to treat and tuitise any waste arising from any such manufacture, production or process thereto.
+Further the Partnership Firm was converted into Public Limited Company "FRESHARA AGRO EXPORTS LIMITED" on 22nd Nov 2023 pursuant to Part I of Chapter XXI of the Companies Act, 2013 vide certificate of incorporation issued by Registrar of Companies, Central Registration Centre.
+The Corporate Identification Number of our Companys U10306TN2023PLC165437

-The Company is engaged in the business of process, produce,mix, pack, preserve, freeze, extract, refine manufacture, import, export, buy, sell, trade and deal in organic foods, processed foods, balth foods, protein foods, food products, agro foods, fast foods, packed foods, precoved foods, prevent foods, balth foods, protein foods, food products, agro foods, fast foods, precoved foods, precoved foods, precoved foods, preceived foods, preceived
+The Company is engaged in the business of process, produce,mix, pack, preserve, freeze, extract, refine manufacture, import, export, buy, sell, trade and deal in organic foods, processed foods, protein foods, protein foods, food products, agro foods, fast foods, packed foods, putty products, sea foods,milk foods, health and diet drinks, extruded foods, frozen foods, dehydrated foods, precoved foods, preserved foods, bakery products and confectionery itemssuch as breads, biscuits,weets, cakes, pastures, counties, setting or drops, chocolate, coffees, timed fruits, chewing gum, bubble gum, tea and coffee, vegetables, fruits, jams, jelly, pickles, squasshes, sausages, nutrient, health and diet foods/drinks, extruded foods, confectionery items, sweets, cereals productsand any other food products in and outside India.